 If arthritis is diagnosed the following may help:

 - Having physiotherapy to maintain the movement in your hips through a range of gentle movement exercises and activities.

 Your physiotherapist can also suggest specific exercises to maintain or improve the strength of the muscles around the hip joint, and this will help later if you have to have an operation.

 - Pacing your activities during the day to avoid putting too much pressure on your hips.
-Heat pads and painkillers can also help you manage your pain.To find out more click here
+Heat pads and painkillers can also help you manage your pain.Read our article below on Pacing For Pain to find out more.

 - Having steroid injections in your hip if the pain becomes intolerable.